open-telemetry/opentelemetry.io/content/en/docs/contributing/sig-practices.md

 ## Collaboration

 - Approvers and maintainers have different work schedules and circumstances.
-  That's why all communication is assumed to be asynchronously and they should not feel obligated to reply outside of their normal schedule.
+  That's why all communication is assumed to be asynchronous and they should not feel obligated to reply outside of their normal schedule.
 - When an approver or maintainer won't be available to contribute for an extended period of time (more than a few days or a week) or won't be available